chaitu-169/Dowry-Calculator/README.md

-# 💍 Dowry Calculator – Marriage Cost Estimator
+# 💍 Dowry Calculator – Worth Estimator

 A fun and educational web app that estimates marriage costs based on multiple factors.
 Built with **React**, **Vite**, **TypeScript**, and **Tailwind CSS v4**.